 We have prepared the following guide to assist you with your electronic file preparation and submission.
 If you have a specific problem that is not covered in this guide, or have other questions, please feel free to contact us.
 Improperly prepared files can cause delays in manufacturing and may be printed as supplied.

 • All fonts must embedded or in curves or outlines.

 • Type is legible and crisp.
-Text smaller 8 point can be hard to read and below 6
+Text smaller 8 point can be hard to read and below 6.
+Black text should not be in Rich Black, use 100% K only please.

 • Margins, bleed and safety space are correct.

 • Artwork matches the specified dimensions and you have separate front and back files.

 • All linked files, images, and fonts are imbedded.

 • Colors are in CMYK mode.
 For critcal colors, please use a Pantone Color Bridge

 Feel free to use the templates available on each product page when making your design for a more convenient experience.
 You can also find a list with all of our templates here.

 We always print head to head so if you rotate your artwork please, use this guide to make sure it's oriented correctly.

 Only images with a resolution of 300 dpi or higher will look good.
 Avoid taking images directly from the web because they usually are 72 dpi or lower.
 Click here to learn more.

 All relevant information and elements should be kept at least a 1/8" away from the trim line to prevent accidental cropping.
 The pictures and designs should be extended a 1/8" past the trim line, so that there is no white space or borders around the artwork after cutting.
 Files with less than 1/10th inch bleed will be placed on hold until new files are submitted.
 You can learn more about bleed here.

 We recommend avoiding the use of borders in your design, since slight shifts during the cutting process make them look uneven.
 If you insist on using borders however, they should be at least 1/4" within the trim line.
 Learn more about border use here.